keikoproj/minion-manager/README.md

 The minion-manager enables the intelligent use of Spot Instances in Kubernetes.

+## 🚨 ⚠️THIS PROJECT IS NOW BEING ABANDONED ⚠️ 🚨

+We originally developed Minion Manager in 2018 to intelligently manage the use of AWS Spot Instances in Kubernetes.
+Since then, there have been many changes to how Kubernetes is run and operated in AWS, the most significant being the introduction of [EKS](https://aws.amazon.com/eks/), [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html), and, most recently, [Karpenter](https://github.com/kubernetes-sigs/karpenter).

+We recommend [using Karpenter to manage Spot Instances](https://aws.amazon.com/blogs/containers/using-amazon-ec2-spot-instances-with-karpenter/).
+The Minion Manager repository will be archived, and there will be no further updates or releases.

 ## What does it do?

 * The minion-manager operates on autoscaling groups (ASGs).